 - Advocate for the better treatment of these animals by writing to your local member to support laws regulating the sale and breeding of puppies.

-- If you see puppies advertised online, contact the relevant authorities and report it.
+- If you see dogs advertised online, contact the relevant authorities and report it.

 With the rise in dogs being sold online, read our post about the team working to stop vulnerable animal-lovers being scammed https://animalfriendlylife.com.au/online-platform-launched-to-stop-puppy-scammers/